 While the storyline in Tactics is immersive and deep with numerous characters participating in the game's events, it is not without minor inconsistencies.
 The plot encompasses themes common in RPGs, such as ambition, honor, manipulation, pride, and betrayal, but primarily focuses on a few central characters.
 Despite these minor flaws, the captivating storyline is evident from the beginning.

 The game's musical score is exceptional, featuring a diverse range of battle music and other tracks.
 This is a significant advantage, considering the numerous battles players engage in throughout Tactics.
 Although some attack sound effects could be improved, the overall quality of the sound effects is crisp and sharp.
 The game's music is on par with some of the best Final Fantasy scores, rivaling even FFVI.
 The ending credits showcase incredible orchestral music, and the character themes are dramatic, with few mediocre tracks in the entire game.

-As the first strategy RPG game that I’ve ever played, Tactics managed to exceed my initial expectations.
-While the battle system takes a little while to get used to, the game successfully combines classic RPG elements with strong strategy demands for over 60 hours of thrilling content.
+As my first experience with a strategy RPG, Final Fantasy Tactics exceeded my expectations.
+While the battle system takes some time to adjust to, the game skillfully blends classic RPG elements with strategic gameplay, providing over 60 hours of enthralling content.